Are NSAIDs Safe for Regular Use?

 - 09:12: Alternatives to NSAID

 Types of NSAID Brands.

-You may not have heard the term “NSAID”, but you’re probably familiar with some of the NSAID brands that you can buy over the counter, including Advil, Motrin, Aleve, and Naproxen.
+Even if you've never heard the term “NSAID”, you’re probably familiar with some of the NSAID brands that you can buy over the counter, including Advil, Motrin, Aleve, and Naproxen.
 These are common painkillers that people take to relieve headaches, menstrual cramps, muscle aches, and more.

 What are NSAIDs?